stefanos990/stefanos990.github.io/projects/index.md

   <a href="../projects/illustrating-pi">Illustrating Pi</a> - March 2015
 </div>

-A small and simple project in Python that illustrates the digits of pi.
+A small and simple project in Python that illustrates the digits of pi <a href="../projects/illustrating-pi">→</a>

 <br>